-For all medical needs, we endeavour to follow the Local Authority policy, the DfE guidelines included within "Supporting pupils at school with medical conditions" (DfE 2017) and our own school policy.
+For all medical needs, we endeavour to follow the Local Authority policy, the DfE guidelines included within "Supporting Pupils at School with Medical conditions" (DfE 2017) and our own school policy.

 - If a child has a medical need then a detailed Health Care Plan is compiled in consultation with parents/carers and if appropriate, the children themselves.
-The school nurse can be consulted if necessary.
+The school nurse and/or specific medical staff can be consulted if necessary.
 These are discussed with all staff involved with the child and are reviewed annually or earlier if necessary.
 Teachers have copies of Care Plans and these should be referred to when necessary. - Where necessary, and in agreement with parents/carers, prescribed medicines may be administered in school where a signed parental agreement form has been completed and agreed in consultation with the Head Teacher. - Regular training in the administration of certain medicine is given to all staff as necessary.